unix/release2/README.md

 ### hooks

-release will look for a file named `release.js` in the root directory of your project.
+`rl2` will look for a file named `release.js` in the root directory of your project.

 ```js
 // release.js